 The State Foundation on Culture and the Arts (SFCA) provides public funds through Biennium Grants to support projects designed to promote, perpetuate and preserve culture and the arts in Hawaiʻi.

 The legal provisions of the Biennium Grants are in Sections 9-11 through 9-18 of the Hawaiʻi Revised Statutes.
-The Grants budget is contingent on the State fiscal biennium and appropriations from the Hawaiʻi State Legislature and the National Endowment for the Arts.
-Grants are subject to available funding.
+Each fiscal biennium grant budget is contingent on the State fiscal biennium and appropriations from the Hawaiʻi State Legislature and the National Endowment for the Arts.
+Grants awarded are subject to available funding for the fiscal year.

-There are four grant categories that align to the SFCA Strategic Priorities 2019-2023.
-Applicants may submit an application to one of these categories for either or both years.
-Category and project can be the same or different for each year.
+Applicants may submit an application for a project to one of the following categories that align with the SFCA Strategic Priorities 2019-2023.
+Applicants can apply for one or both fiscal years, and the category and project can be the same or different for each year.